 We have talked about the Castaway Club Membership before and this is where it really helps to have a higher ranking in the Disney Cruise Line loyalty program.
 When new itineraries and excursion bookings open up, the higher level Castaway Club members get first dibs.

 Each level has its own booking window, and it opens up at midnight on the day of allowed booking.
 This booking window will allow you to choose your Port Arrival Time as well as your excursions.
 Being one of the first people to sign on during your booking window can literally mean you can board earlier or snag that coveted cruise excursion.
+Don’t want to stay up late to book some of the most popular excursions?

 Know when payment is due for Disney Cruise Line Excursions